-Cash, Cash Equivalents and Investments-The Agency's cash, cash equivalents and investments consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments which are readily convertible to known amounts of cash and have a maturity date within 90 days or less from the date of acquisition.
-The Agency had no investments at December 31, 2021 and 2020; however, when the Agency does have investments they are recorded at fair value in accordance with the Governmental Accounting Standards Board ("GASB").
+Cash and Cash Equivalents-The Agency's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments which are readily convertible to known amounts of cash and have a maturity date within 90 days or less from the date of acquisition.

+Investments-The Agency's investments consist of certificate of deposits with a maturity date of greater than 90 days from the date of acquisition.
+Investments are recorded at fair value in accordance with the Governmental Accounting Standards Board ("GASB").

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-At December 31, 2021 and 2020, the Agency does not have any items that qualify for reporting in this category.
+At December 31, 2023 and 2022, the Agency does not have any items that qualify for reporting in this category.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2021 and 2020, the Agency does not have any items that qualify for reporting in this category.
+At December 31, 2023 and 2022, the Agency does not have any items that qualify for reporting in this category.